jsh9965/spotify-explorer/README.md

 ## Data Model

-The application will store Users, Lists of songs, and Friends
+The application will store Users, Songs, Lists of songs, and Friends

 * users can have as many lists and friends as they choose
 * each friend is another user, with their own song lists